hauke96/qgis-outdoor-map/README.md

 1. Execute the following command within this folder: `docker-compose up --build`.
 This starts the docker container with an empty postgres database and postgis plugin.

-That's it, your database is filled and you can now start QGIS (e.g. double-click on the `map.qgs` file).
+That's it, your database is now running and can be filled with data.

 ## Fill database